WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Inline Form Field Validation and Dynamic Help Tooltips/ReadMe.txt

 overrides: {

-// Change the beginning and ending boundary text for screen reader users
+// Change the beginning and ending boundary role text for screen reader users
-role: 'Error',
+role: 'error',
-accStart: 'Start',
-accEnd: 'End',

-// Change the heading level for screen reader users
-// 3 is set by default if omitted
-ariaLevel: 4,

 // Set a class for the tooltip container
 className: 'errorTooltip',